 Life flows seamlessly between two outdoor living spaces – one facing the pool, the other the afternoon sun – which spill onto bougainvillea-framed lawns.
 Cushion-strewn sofas, oversized lanterns and salvaged barber’s chairs invite you to relax, while lamps made from colour-matched fabric spools evoke his design background.
 Seven bedrooms are simple and effortlessly elegant.
 The master suite in the main house is huge, with its own living room and patio; for more privacy, book the separate garden suite a short walk away, with its own relaxation area under an olive tree.

 - Only 20 minutes' drive from Olbia airport, itself only 2 hours flight from the UK (London and regional airports)

 - If you tire of beaches, there are Bronze Age citadels, wineries, pastel villages hidden in granite hills

-- The swimming pool, new in 2015, is really the final piece in this idyllic jigsaw
+- The swimming pool is really the final piece in this idyllic jigsaw

 - It’s a converted family home, so don’t expect hotel-style reception or all-day staff